 Google Cloud offers a pay-as-you-go pricing structure that allows users to pay for only the cloud services they use.
 Pricing varies by product and usage.
 Users can get started with their Google Cloud journey without committing to upfront fees or termination charges.

 New customers can start by evaluating Google Cloud products with $300 in free credits and access to over 20 free products.
 Google Cloud also offers cost management tools that help users set budgets, quota limits and alerts.

 Feature comparison: Amazon Web Services vs. Google Cloud

 Security and compliance

-Both AWS and Google Cloud platforms deliver top security and compliance features for their customers.
-Regarding compliance, both platforms meet similar compliance standards such as STAR, HIPAA, CSA GDPR and other ISO standards.
+AWS and Google Cloud deliver top security and compliance features for their customers.
+Regarding compliance, both platforms meet similar compliance standards, such as STAR, HIPAA, CSA GDPR and other ISO standards (Figure A).

 Network service tiers

-Having the flexibility to optimize your network is another factor that can influence your choice of a cloud service platform.
 Currently, Google Cloud is the only provider that offers network service tiers to its customers.
-Unlike AWS, customers are offered the opportunity to choose between the network service tiers, making it easy for users to optimize their networks based on price and performance.
+Unlike AWS, customers are offered the opportunity to choose between the network service tiers, making it easy for users to optimize their networks based on price and performance (Figure B).